cilium/cilium/Documentation/gettingstarted/kafka.rst

 indicated by "app: kafka"
 in the "endpointSelector" section).
 The rule will apply to connections from pods with label "app: empire-outpost" as indicated by the "fromEndpoints" section.
-The rule explicitly matches Kafka connections destined to TCP 9092, and white-lists a list of protocol requests according to various fields found in Kafka protocol messages.
-Specifically, each request contains an "apiKey" field that indicates the type of request, and the policy white-lists several apiKey's here, the most important being the apiKey "fetch", which allows the client to consume from a particular topic.
-Notice that requests with "apiKey: fetch" are further limited by a "topic" field, in this case *empire-announce*.
+The rule explicitly matches Kafka connections destined to TCP 9092, and allows consume/produce actions on various topics of interest.
+For example we are allowing *consume* from topic *empire-announce* in this case.

-The full policy adds two additional rules that permit the legitimate produce request (topic *empire-announce* and topic *deathstar-plans*) from *empire-hq* and the legitimate fetch requests (topic = "deathstar-plans") from *empire-backup*.
+The full policy adds two additional rules that permit the legitimate "produce" (topic *empire-announce* and topic *deathstar-plans*) from *empire-hq* and the legitimate consume  (topic = "deathstar-plans") from *empire-backup*.
 The full policy can be reviewed by opening the URL in the command below in a browser.

 Apply this Kafka-aware network security policy using ``kubectl`` in the main window: